Juggern4ut/cyberSecurityProjectMeier/README.md

 ### How to fix it

 To prevent XSS we have to ensure that no script tags can be sent using the chat.
 This can be done by parsing out the `<script>` tags from any user input.
+FOr an even better solution we can use BeautifulSoup to parse out all the tags and be left with only text between the html-tags.

 ## FLAW 3: